alesgenova/post-me/api/post-me.api.md

     });
 }

+// Warning: (ae-incompatible-release-tags) The symbol "RemoteHandle" is marked as @public, but its signature references "MethodsType" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "RemoteHandle" is marked as @public, but its signature references "EventsType" which is marked as @internal
+//
 // @public
 export interface RemoteHandle<M extends MethodsType = any, E extends EventsType = any> extends Emitter<E> {
-    call<K extends keyof M>(methodName: K, ...args: Parameters<M[K]>): Promise<InnerType<ReturnType<M[K]>>>;
+    // Warning: (ae-incompatible-release-tags) The symbol "call" is marked as @public, but its signature references "InnerType" which is marked as @internal call<K extends keyof M>(methodName: K, ...args: Parameters<M[K]>): Promise<InnerType<ReturnType<M[K]>>>;
-    customCall<K extends keyof M>(methodName: K, args: Parameters<M[K]>, options?: CallOptions): Promise<InnerType<ReturnType<M[K]>>>;
+    // Warning: (ae-incompatible-release-tags) The symbol "customCall" is marked as @public, but its signature references "InnerType" which is marked as @internal customCall<K extends keyof M>(methodName: K, args: Parameters<M[K]>, options?: CallOptions): Promise<InnerType<ReturnType<M[K]>>>;
     setCallTransfer<K extends keyof M>(methodName: K, transfer: (...args: Parameters<M[K]>) => Transferable[]): void;
 }

+// Warning: (ae-internal-missing-underscore) The name "ValueOrPromise" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type ValueOrPromise<T> = T | Promise<T>;

 // @public
 export class WindowMessenger implements Messenger {